 Sleep Apnea Treatment

 The first step in treatment resides in recognition of the symptoms and seeking appropriate consultation.
 Drs.
-Sock, Daly, Dachowski and Holewa offer consultation and treatment options.
+Sock and Dachowski offer consultation and treatment options.

 In addition to a detailed history, the doctors will assess the anatomic relationships in the maxillofacial region.
 With cephalometic (skull x-ray) analysis, the doctors can ascertain the level of obstruction.
 Sometimes a naso-pharyngeal exam is done with a flexible fiber-optic camera.
 To confirm the amount of cardiovascular compromise and decreased oxygenation levels, a sleep study at a sleep evaluation center may be recommended to monitor individuals overnight.